jmcohen64/GaussianElimination/README.md

 IDE - VSCode
 =============
-The folder .vscode contains two files, launch.json and tasks.json which allow debugging with VS code.
+The folder .vscode contains two files, launch.json and tasks.json which allow debugging with VScode.
 Three extensions are needed.
 In addition, GCC, GDB and GNU Make must be installed.

 Install the following VSCode extensions: